Cement Council of Texas - Sustainability

 Building with Strength is Building a Stronger Community

 Concrete pavements and structures last much longer than other construction materials, which reduces the need for frequent repairs and replacement.
-This strength and durability give communities and users the freedom to travel safely on roads and create a long-lasting structures for weather- and fire-resistance.
+This strength and durability allow communities and users the freedom to travel safely on roads and create long-lasting structures for weather and fire resistance.

 Using life-cycle cost analysis shows you the long-term economic benefit to your community because of the efficiency of resources used, resulting in cost savings for both public and private sector organizations.

 Building with concrete means strength and durability with fire resistance and safe shelter from severe weather.
 Concrete pavements are a more durable option when it comes to heavy vehicle traffic and provide better visibility during nighttime.
 Additionally, they can reduce vehicle stopping distances in harsh weather conditions and require fewer maintenance work zones throughout their lifespan.